ibm-cloud-docs/cloud-databases/backups-faq.md

 {: support}

 {{site.data.keyword.databases-for}} does not create additional backups if there is already a pending backup in the queue, ensuring efficiency and avoiding redundancy in our backup processes. {{site.data.keyword.databases-for}} automatically schedules a new daily backup if none is currently set up.
 You have the flexibility to initiate manual backups at your preferred cadence.

+## Can I use Terraform IBM Module to provision new database instance from a backup instance ?
+{: #use-terraform-ibm-modules}
+{: faq}
+{: support}

+Yes, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to create a new database instance from a backup instance.Terraform IBM Modules are pre-built, validated, and enterprise-ready modules that follow IBM Cloud best practices, [see how a {{site.data.keyword.databases-for-postgresql}} can be created from a backup instance](https://registry.terraform.io/modules/terraform-ibm-modules/icd-postgresql/ibm/latest/examples/backup){: external}.